rushendraChowdary/PropertyFileGenerator/README.md

 Please review the code & raise issues if i can do better.

 I wrote this tool because i was exhausted doing internationalization for SAP CX (Hybris) project manually.
 I am not saying this will take care of everything but this will do the job better.
-Feel free to email me at ```rushendra514@gmail.com``` , if you have any ideas to make this better.

 # Example
 test.properties